-If your wanting to to film or photograph Otters, you could find this article very useful.
+If your wanting to film or photograph Otters, you could find this article very useful.

 When I set out to film otters I reached out to professionals in the industry known for Otter filming.
 This was to no avail, and I decided to learn by doing.
-I love filming wildlife and think that everybody should have access to filming animals as long as it's done responsibly - e.g not getting too close, putting the shot before the welfare of the animal, not scaring the animal etc.
+I love filming wildlife and think that everybody should have access to filming animals as long as it's done responsibly, such as not getting too close, putting the shot before the welfare of the animal.

 These are the films I have made about Otters: